Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Numerical Results

 Considering the offloaded $k$-means clustering parameters, the effect of the second modification is given by comparing \eqref{eqn:no-kmeans} with \eqref{eqn:no-kmeans-mod}.
 Also to quantify the effect of the second modification, we refer to the case in which the maximum feedback length allowed is $B=2048$, yielding $N_{P}=374$ and $b_{1}=11$ in our numerical scenario.
 Without the second modification, we have $N_{O}^{k\text{-means}}=243\times 10^3$ according to \eqref{eqn:no-kmeans}.
 Conversely, when the second modification is applied, $N_{O}^{k\text{-means}}$ is reduced to $10.6\times 10^3$ according to \eqref{eqn:no-kmeans-mod}.

 When both modifications are applied, we notice that $N_{O}^{\text{model}}\gg N_{O}^{k\text{-means}}$.
 Thus, now we compare our \gls{pca}-based \gls{csi} feedback strategy with the two baseline \gls{dl}-based strategies in terms of offloaded model parameters, neglecting the offloaded $k$-means clustering parameters.
 This comparison is carried out in Fig.~\ref{fig:offload}, where $N_{O}^{\text{model}}$ is reported for our strategy when both modifications are considered, with $\eta\in\{16,32,64\}$.
 For the two considered \gls{dl} architectures, an upper bound and a lower bound on the number of offloaded model parameters are reported.
 The upper bound represents the case in which we offload all the necessary encoders to generate a feedback of length less or equal than $B$.
 These encoders can be retrieved from Fig.~\ref{fig:zfbf-snr10}, considering only the most performing ones for feedback lengths less or equal than $B$.
-In our numerical scenario, only the encoder of ``AE128'' is offloaded when $B=512$; the encoders of ``AE128'' and ``AE256'' are offloaded when $B\in\{768,1024,1280\}$, and the encoders of ``AE128'',``AE256'', and ``AE512'' are offloaded when $B\in\{1536,1792,2048\}$.
-With the same reasoning, only the encoder of ``CsiNet128'' is offloaded when $B=512$; the encoders of ``CsiNet128'' and ``CsiNet256'' are offloaded when $B\in\{768,1024,1280,1536,1792\}$, and the encoders of ``CsiNet128'',``CsiNet256'', and ``CsiNet512'' are offloaded when $B=2048$.
-Thus, the upper bound is given by summing the parameters of the offloaded encoders for each $B$.
 The lower bound represents the case in which we apply the parallel multiple-rate framework proposed in \cite{guo20a}.
 In this framework, among the necessary encoders, only the encoder with the largest latent space dimensionality is offloaded.
 The other encoders are obtained at the \gls{ue} by just considering a reduced number of latent space dimensions from this encoder.
-Note that this framework inevitably causes a slight degradation in the channel reconstruction performance, as stated in \cite{guo20a}.
-However, in this study we do not assess such a performance degradation.
+Note that this framework inevitably causes a slight degradation in the channel reconstruction performance, as stated in \cite{guo20a}, that is not assessed in this study.
+We remark that the parameter number of \gls{dl} models can be reduced at the cost of a performance degradation with techniques such as pruning and knowledge distillation.
+However, to offer a clear comparison in terms of both reconstruction performance and offloading overhead, we do not alter the architectures proposed in \cite{riz21,li20}.